benkonz/BitsetContainer/README.md

 #include <algorithm>
 #include <iostream>

-//create a bitset with a size of 8 and a value of 01010101 BitsetContainer<8> byte(0b01010101);
+//create a bitsetPtr with a size of 8 and a value of 01010101 BitsetContainer<8> byte(0b01010101);

 //sort the bits in the byte